 Birds who can’t excavate and only use natural or abandoned cavities

-Some birds are unable to excavate their own nests.
+Some birds can’t excavate their own nests.
 These species will locate and occupy abandoned woodpecker holes.
 The competition is fierce among these secondary cavity nesters to find and keep their nest holes.
 These birds will often use birdhouses.

 - Brown Creeper